amunro93/NotSoBasicArduino/README.md

 # NotSoBasicArduino

-New ping and Hello functions are 2 seprate assigments.
-New ping was to learn how to use the ping library.
-Hello functions was to learn how to use the sensor as well as using functions to replace code.
+## Hello functions

+### Description
+Hello Functions is an assignment that uses functions to make a servo turn with a ultrasonic sensor.

+### What I Learned
+I learend how to apply functions and make things much easier.

+## Wiring Diagram
 ![Hello Functions](hellofunctions/hellofunctionsfritz.png)

-## What I Learned
-For hello functions I learned how to use functions

 ![NewPing](newping/Capture.PNG)